Does this patient have metformin intoxication?

 As per the manufacturer, metformin is contraindicated in patients with chronic kidney disease.
 This is defined as a creatinine ≥ 1.4 mg/dL in women and ≥ 1.5 mg/dL in men.
 There have been a number of studies in patients with diabetes and chronic kidney disease that show that metformin remains a very safe medication and a number of authors have argued that its use should no longer be restricted in chronic kidney disease.
 Other authors have argued that for consistency sake alone, metformin should be restricted by a creatinine clearance estimate as it is with most medications whose clearance depends on renal function rather than a serum creatinine.
 For the time being, this author recommends following the restricted use of metformin as described by the manufacturer unless it is changed.

 Although it has been shown to be a very safe medication, metformin’s increased use has led to an increased incidence of intoxications both accidental and as a suicide attempt.
-In 2009, there were 7,128 toxic exposures and 7 deaths reported to NPDS which is a 0.098% mortality rate (
+In 2009, there were 7,128 toxic exposures and 7 deaths reported to NPDS which is a 0.098% mortality rate (Figure 1).
+This is a 2 fold increase in reported metformin intoxications over the past 5 years.
+The risk of toxicity increases with decreasing kidney function in chronic kidney disease or acute kidney injury and impaired liver function in liver disease.

 The major intoxication syndrome related to metformin use is lactic acidosis.
 There is still some controversy regarding whether or not the metformin use is responsible for the majority of cases of lactic acidosis occurring in patients on metformin.
 There is also some uncertainty in the literature regarding therapy for patients who develop lactic acidosis while on metformin.